infoatgodreams/GoDreams-Repository/Volume 4/Reference Reading/Governments & UN/Guidelines for Institutional Childcare, Ethiopia.md

     * Counsellor; and
     * Home Mothers.
 * The profile of the human-power shall be:
-    * **Manager / Administrator: **The manager / administrator shall have at least his/her first degree in sociology, psychology, or other related fields of study with, at least, two years of relevant experience.
+    * Manager / Administrator: The manager / administrator shall have at least his/her first degree in sociology, psychology, or other related fields of study with, at least, two years of relevant experience.
-    * **Secretary: **The Secretary shall, at least, have a diploma in office management, accounting or other related fields with, at least, two years of experience in similar line of work.
+    * Secretary: The Secretary shall, at least, have a diploma in office management, accounting or other related fields with, at least, two years of experience in similar line of work.
-    * **Finance Officer: **The Finance officer shall, at least, have a diploma in accounting or other related fields with a minimum experience of two years in the area.
+    * Finance Officer: The Finance officer shall, at least, have a diploma in accounting or other related fields with a minimum experience of two years in the area.
-    * **Purchaser: **The Purchaser shall, at least, have a diploma in material management or other related fields with a minimum experience of two years in the area.
+    * Purchaser:The Purchaser shall, at least, have a diploma in material management or other related fields with a minimum experience of two years in the area.
-    * **Storekeeper: **The Storekeeper shall, at least, complete grade twelve with a minimum experience of two years in the area.
+    * Storekeeper: The Storekeeper shall, at least, complete grade twelve with a minimum experience of two years in the area.
-    * **Cashier: **The Cashier shall, at least, have a diploma in accounting or other related fields with a minimum experience of two years in the area.
+    * Cashier: The Cashier shall, at least, have a diploma in accounting or other related fields with a minimum experience of two years in the area.
-    * **Sanitary and Guards:** Sanitary and guards should complete at least grade six with a minimum experience of two years in the area.
+    * Sanitary and Guards: Sanitary and guards should complete at least grade six with a minimum experience of two years in the area.
-    * **Health assistant;** A Health Assistant shall, at least, have a certificate with a minimum experience of two years in the area.
+    * Health assistant: A Health Assistant shall, at least, have a certificate with a minimum experience of two years in the area.
-    * **Counselor:** A Counselor shall, at least, have his/her first degree in psychology with a minimum experience of two years in the area.
+    * Counselor: A Counselor shall, at least, have his/her first degree in psychology with a minimum experience of two years in the area.
-    * **Home Mothers:** A Home Mother should complete at least grade six and shall have at least a three months relevant training and a minimum experience of one year as an assistant home mother.
+    * Home Mothers: A Home Mother should complete at least grade six and shall have at least a three months relevant training and a minimum experience of one year as an assistant home mother.

 ## Technical/Administrative aspects

 * **Financial System:** A childcare institution shall prepare and approve its standardised financial system during establishment.
 * **Admission: **A childcare institution shall only accept a beneficiary child through the Regional Labour and Social Affairs Bureau or any other authorised organisation.